 As America gets vaccinated, COVID-19 is still a danger, which is why responsible hosts and guests are taking appropriate precautions to change the way they celebrate and avoid letting the virus into their homes.

 It is not just the large crowds that cause concern among health professionals.
-Even small gatherings with unvaccinated family and friends can contribute to the spread of COVID-19, particularly if anyone is unvaccinated.
+Even small gatherings with family and friends can contribute to the spread of COVID-19, particularly if anyone is unvaccinated.

 If you plan on getting together, emergency physicians offer these tips:

-Remember anyone who isn't fully-vaccinated can get or spread COVID-19.
-Unvaccinated close friends and family can still contract and spread the virus the same way a stranger could.
+Remember anyone who isn't fully-vaccinated is more likely to get or spread COVID-19.
+Close friends and family can still contract and spread the virus the same way a stranger could.

 Trim the guest list.
 Rather than a specified "safe" number of guests, public health experts suggest that hosts determine the size of a gathering by how many unvaccinated guests from different households can remain at least six feet apart.

 Cover your face and maintain your distance.
-Unvaccinated people should cover their face when they are not eating or drinking, and avoid close contact.
+In public, people should cover their faces when they are not eating or drinking, and avoid close contact.

 Stay outside and stay safer.
 If it is possible, hosting a small event outside instead of inside is preferable.
 If you're indoors, increasing ventilation by opening windows and running fans can reduce the probability of spreading COVID-19.